 Once a submitting company has agreed to commission the inspection on your vessel they will generate a commission within SIRE and appoint their chosen inspector, who will then attend at the agreed date and location.

 3. Remote/physical inspection takes place

-Inspections can either be a physical inspection with the inspector attending the vessel or due to COVID-19 an inspection can be currently held remotely (the type of inspection will be discussed and agreed between the member and vessel operator when a booking is made).Once this is completed the report is then submitted electronically to SIRE and is sent directly to the submitting member organisation who commissioned the report.
+Inspections can either be a physical inspection with the inspector attending the vessel or due to COVID-19 an inspection can be currently held remotely (the type of inspection will be discussed and agreed between the company and vessel operator when a booking is made).Once this is completed the report is then submitted electronically to SIRE and is sent directly to the submitting company organisation who commissioned the report.

-4. Review of report by submitting member
+4. Review of report by submitting company

 5. Operator reviews the report and adds any comments